moehavaei/GCProcessing/README.md

     n_benzene: int | None = None
     elements: pd.DataFrame | None = None
 ```
-The *Compound* class is used for all of the other objects since every calibrant and every blob also representes a compound.
+The _Compound_ class is used for all the other objects since every calibrant and every blob also represents a compound.
 The only mandatory input for a Compound object is the name.
 If the name is not provided, a ValueError will be raised warning the user.

-The compound object can fill up the necessary information using the *.search* method.
-To get the information, *compound_search* function (defined outside the namespace of the class) is used.
-The function searches first through a database file (i.e., db) and if failed, in the NIST library file (nist)
+The compound object can fill up the necessary information using the _.search()_ method.
+To get the information, _compound_search()_
+function (defined outside the scope of the class) is used.
+The function searches first through a database file (i.e., db) and
+if failed, in the NIST library file (nist).

 ```python
 @dataclass(slots=True)